YLaret/BlauweBagger/README.md

 * ✅ Program view with timing possibilities

 ## Manual
-After booting up the Raspberry Pi and going to the main page: [Main](http://192.168.8.148).
+After booting up the Raspberry Pi and going to the main page: [Main](http://192.168.0.200).
 The schematic overview should be visible (meters are being updated live, so can have different values):
 ![Schematic Stop](https://raw.githubusercontent.com/YLaret/BlauweBagger/SwtchCntrl/docs/schematic_stop.png)
 The system always boots with all switches off (STOP mode).
 ### Automatic Control
 To let the machine run on autopilot simply press `AUTO`.
 The machine will determine based on the sensors which pumps and motors to turn on/off.
 ![Schematic Auto](https://raw.githubusercontent.com/YLaret/BlauweBagger/SwtchCntrl/docs/schematic_auto.png)
 ### Manual Control
 To control the switches manually, press `PAUSE` all the switches will turn off.
-Pressing on a pump or motor will turn it on/off.
-Be careful: NO METER CONTROL, dangerous situation can occur.
+Pressing on a pump or motor will turn it on/off. **Be careful: NO METER CONTROL, dangerous situation can occur.**
 ![Schematic Manual](https://raw.githubusercontent.com/YLaret/BlauweBagger/SwtchCntrl/docs/schematic_pause.png)
 ### Timer Control (deprecated)
-To run a timer based program, create stages with SwitchIDS and stageTimes and add these to a program, note the first program `Clay Unload` is a special program used by automatic control for the unload sequence, change with caution.
+To run a timer based program, create stages with SwitchIDS and stageTimes and add these to a program. **NOTE:** the first program `Clay Unload` is a special program used by automatic control for the unload sequence, change with caution.
 ![Program Timer](https://raw.githubusercontent.com/YLaret/BlauweBagger/SwtchCntrl/docs/program_timer.png)

 ## Installation
 ### Installing Rasbian
 * Download [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software/operating-systems/)